dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 #### Start the detection

-Before we start the detection process with `startDetecting()`, we need to define a callback function to accept the detected document boundaries.
+Before we start the detection process with `startDetection()`, we need to define a callback function to accept the detected document boundaries.
 The callback function is defined based on the `CapturedResultReceiver` interface.

 > Read more on [`CapturedResultReceiver`]({{ site.dcv_js_api }}core/basic-structures/captured-result-receiver.html)